Pre-training on Synthetic Driving Data for Trajectory Prediction: Related Works

 \subsection{Data Augmentation in Trajectory Prediction}

 Data scarcity is a bottleneck for exploring the model's capacity for better performance \cite{PreTram}.
 To address this issue, numerous data augmentation techniques, such as the application of image transformations \cite{simclr, dataaug, xiang2018posecnn} and utilization of synthetic data \cite{he2022fs6d, copypaste, dttd, xiang2018posecnn}, are introduced in the CV community to augment or replicate seldom-seen real-world scenes.
-While these methods expand the dataset, they also introduce a domain gap between the real-world distribution and their augmented counterparts.
 In the trajectory prediction problem, the unique properties of trajectory and map data necessitate a specific design for data augmentation or generation that is both reasonable and cost-effective.
-In \cite{huaweipretrain}'s approach, a simple augmentation technique is applied to the vehicle's velocity properties to mimic unpredictable driver behaviors in anticipation of future trajectories based on past history.
-Additionally, \cite{bahari2022sattack} proposes the use of map augmentation techniques to alter the topological semantics of map information as adversarial attacks on current trajectory prediction models.
-While these methods expand the dataset size, their additional trajectories are simple geometric transformations of existing lane elements or trajectories, without careful consideration of the feasibility and realism of the transformed trajectories.
+In \cite{huaweipretrain}'s approach, a simple augmentation technique is applied to the vehicle's velocity properties to mimic unpredictable driver behaviors in anticipation of future trajectories based on past trajectories.
+Additionally, \cite{bahari2022sattack} proposes using map augmentation techniques to alter the topological semantics of map information as adversarial attacks on current trajectory prediction models.
+While these methods expand the dataset size, their additional trajectories are simple geometric transformations of existing lane elements or trajectories without carefully considering the transformed trajectories' feasibility and realism.
 In our work, we enhance the map data to supplement limited features, like curves and turns, and employ a rule-based simulation to mimic reasonable traffic behaviors for trajectory generation.